Rice in the World

 Rice Global: Venice International University (VIU) Strategic Partnership

-Rice's partnership with VIU allows Rice students and faculty to learn and teach in VIU's Globalization Program.
+Rice University's partnership with VIU allows Rice undergrads to attend and Rice faculty to teach in VIU's Globalization Program.
+Rice graduate students can also participate in short-term, interdisciplinary programs.
 With VIU’s focus on shared challenges such as sustainability, innovation and cultural exchange, Rice strengthens its role as a university that not only generates knowledge locally but also contributes to solving problems on a global scale.

 Image Alt Text